A glance at reaction of sports to Russian invasion

 SKATING

-Russia and Belarus banned from International Skating Union events, including world figure skating championships in France this month.
+Russia and Belarus banned from International Skating Union events, including world speed skating championships in Norway this week and world figure skating championships in France this month.

 SKIING